 For studying Japanese, I knew it would be difficult for me to keep up consistent studying, especially with a busy work schedule and little need for Japanese in everyday life.
 In order for me to study and attend lessons, I had to not only plan it so that it would work in my schedule, but a I also had to make it more painful if I didn’t study or attend lessons.
 So I decided to set my Japanese lessons to be first thing in the morning at 6am on weekdays.
 And since at 6am there’s a real, live (and always punctual) person waiting for me on Skype, the embarrassment of missing my lesson from sleeping in makes me get up and take the lesson.

-I found that staying on path, no matter the good intentions, to be generally a challenge.
+I found that staying on path, no matter the good intentions, to generally be a challenge.
 It became necessary to design my default actions and decisions to automatically stay on my path.

 Another small tactic I used to define my default was to define simple ground rules towards certain activities.
 For example, I decided that if I caught myself thinking about or in doubt of going to workout or to yoga, the automatic answer would be yes.
 Yes became a default answer for when I debated whether I should or should not go workout.